Readability

 The story is enjoyable and easy to read.

-Read each sentence of your story aloud and ask yourself, “Is this sentence easy to read, and is it enjoyable?”
+Read each sentence of your story one at a time aloud and ask yourself, “Is this sentence easy to read, and is it enjoyable?”

 Every sentence should stand on its own as enjoyable.
 For example, examine the first few sentences of Edgar Allan Poe's The Tell-Tale Heart:

-Treat these sentences individually, as if each one were a micro-story on its own.
+Imagine each sentence as a micro-story on its own.
 The first sentence causes the reader to ask, "What is true?"
 The second sentence begs the question, "Ill from what?"
 The third steps right up to the reader's face and asks a probing question.
-The fourth draws the reader closer still and asks, "Come, let me show you."
+The fourth draws the reader closer by asking, "Come, let me show you."

-It's a compliment to be invited into someone's life and to a party or dinner.
-Let's make our readers comfortable and invite them in.
+It's a compliment to be invited over to someone's house for a party or dinner.
+Let's do this for our readers and make them comfortable.

-1. Would you rather read an article on 1) ketone formation mechanisms or 2) a story about your irritating neighbor who suddenly and inexplicably disappears?
+Would you rather have them read an article on ketone formation mechanisms or a story about your irritating neighbor who suddenly and inexplicably disappears?
 Reading fiction is supposed to be enjoyable.
-I know you like being around fun, entertaining people.
-Give that enjoyment to your readers.
+You like being around fun and entertaining people, so give that enjoyment to your readers.

-2. Cause your readers to have burning questions.
-What happened to your irritating neighbor?
-Burning questions allow your readers to live within an unfolding story.
+Cause your readers to have burning questions.
+What happened to that irritating neighbor?
+Burning questions allow your readers to remain immersed in an unfolding story.

 Buster Keaton